sbryngelson/academic-website-template/_pages/software.md

 <b>Developer:</b>
 <i>S. H. Bryngelson</i>

-QBMMlib is an <a href="https://github.com/sbryngelson/QBMMlib" target="_blank">open source Mathematica package</a> that solves populating balance equations using quadrature-based moment methods.
+QBMMlib is an <a href="https://github.com/sbryngelson/QBMMlib" target="_blank">open source Mathematica package</a> for solving populating balance equations with quadrature-based moment methods.
 These methods solve fully-coupled disperse flow and combustion problems.
 However, formulating and closing the corresponding governing equations can be complex.
 QBMMlib makes analyzing these techniques simple and accessible: